 The main bedroom also benefits from a TV.

-The main bedroom also benefits from windows on three walls, catching the morning, noon and evening sun.
+The main bedroom is triple aspect, catching the morning, noon and evening sun.

 The shower cubicle is oversized for maximum space and luxury.
 Please note you have to step up and out of the shower.